arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 - `NDP.h` and `BMI270_Init.h` for the Nicla Voice board's basic functions and the IMU control.
 - Macros are defined for checking the status of the IMU; these macros allow the sketch to detect and handle sensor errors.

-Next, user functions `ledBlueOn()`, `ledGreenOn()`, and `ledRedBlink()` definition; these functions allow the onboard LEDs to flash specific colors to indicate different states: blue for a successful match, green for an event, and red to indicate an error.
+Next, user functions `ledBlueOn()`, `ledGreenOn()`, and `ledRedBlink()` definition:

+- These functions allow the onboard LEDs to flash specific colors to indicate different states: blue for a successful match, green for an event, and red to indicate an error.

 Next, in the `setup()` function:

 - The serial communication is initialized at a baud rate of 115200.
 - The Nicla Voice board is initialized, and the LDO is disabled.
-- The green LED is configured to turn on when an event occurs.
+- Error and event handlers are initialized.
+- NDP processor is initialized; this process includes populating the external Flash memory of the board with the NDP processor internal microcontroller firmware (`mcu_fw_120_v91.synpkg`), the NDP processor internal DSP firmware (`dsp_firmware_v91.synpkg`), and the ML model (`ei_model.synpkg`).
 - The BMI270 sensor is initialized; this includes a software reset, loading the sensor configuration, and setting it into normal power mode with the accelerometer and gyroscope operational.

 Finally, in the `loop()` function: